mozilla-extensions/firefox-voice/README.md

 We are using these builds for internal testing with more-than-normal data collection.
 We have not yet implemented data collection controls.

-- <a href="https://va.allizom.org/releases/dev/firefox-voice.xpi?src=github" download="firefox-voice.xpi">firefox-voice dev</a>
+- <a href="https://va.allizom.org/releases/dev/firefox-voice.xpi?src=github" download>firefox-voice dev</a>
   (note: must install via about:debugging)
 - [Install production version](https://va.allizom.org/releases/prod/firefox-voice.xpi?src=github)